 Tax expenditures — exemptions, deductions, credits, and other special provisions — allow households and corporations to reduce their tax liabilities.
-There are more than 150 tax expenditures written into the individual and corporate tax codes.
+There are around 150 tax expenditures written into the individual and corporate tax codes.
 All together they cost the government about $1.4 trillion each year, more than the budget of any agency or major spending program, including Social Security, Medicare, and the Department of Defense.
 Many tax breaks subsidize activities to encourage certain behaviors, just as government spending does.
 However, tax expenditures differ from direct spending programs in an important way.
 Direct appropriations for government programs are evaluated annually as part of the regular budget process, requiring the legislature to approve continued funding.
 Tax expenditures are not subject to the same annual review, making them far less transparent to the public than direct government spending.

 Peter G. Peterson Foundation Chart Pack:

 The PGPF chart pack illustrates that budget-making involves many competing priorities, limited resources, and complex issues.
 In this set of charts, we aim to frame the financial condition and fiscal outlook of the U.S. government within a broad economic, political, and demographic context.

 Ways You Can Get Involved: